 Western nutritional highlights of cherries

-The healing energetics of cherries according to Chinese medicine
+The Energetics of cherries according to Asian medicine

 Some western patterns that can be treated by cherries